-Face: 2-3 drops on wet hands, applied to wet face
+Face: 2 or 3 drops of soap on wet hands, applied to wet face.

 - Read Post: “I Wash My Face with Castile Soap”

-Body: one small squirt on a wet washcloth, applied to a wet body
+Body: one small squirt of soap on a wet washcloth, applied to a wet body.

 - Read Post: “Simplifying the Shower”